News

 Sediment worms investigate the effect of wastewater on stream health

-Sediment worms can be used to assess the effect of pollutants on watercourses.
-Recent studies show that treated wastewater contaminates sediments and, in some locations, can also infiltrate the groundwater.
-A significant improvement was achieved by upgrading the studies wastewater treatment plants with an additional treatment stage.
+Sediment worms can be used to assess the impact of pollutants on watercourses.
+New studies show that treated wastewater contaminates sediments and, in some locations, can also infiltrate groundwater.
+A significant improvement was achieved by upgrading the facilities under investigation with an additional treatment stage.

 Read more31.
 October 2025, Topic: Aquatic Ecotoxicology , Sediment Ecotoxicology , Soil Ecotoxicology , Risk Assessment